Safe Streets for All

 Four of New Hampshire’s nine regional planning commissions (RPCs) are federally-designated MPOs, and together they have jointly applied and successfully obtained SS4A funding for Action Plans for their respective regions with the intent of making the total 72 cities and towns (with a combined population of 850,000+) eligible for further funding starting in summer 2025.
 The four MPOs have secured VHB Inc. as their consultant to conduct literature reviews, outreach, data collection and analysis, and to draft the plans for each of the four MPO regions.

-A steering committee of the MPO transportation planning staff has been formed, which receives direct and ongoing input from their respective Technical Advisory Committees (TACs).
-A focus group of vulnerable users in the Strafford MPO region is also being formed.
-The survey has concluded as of August 2024 and VHB is processing the results through the fall.
-The four MPOs are identifying the highest priorities to be addressed in such an Action Plan through September and October.
-VHB is working with local and state law enforcement to collect incident and crash information and with transit providers to collect usage statistics.
+A steering committee of the MPO transportation planning staff was formed, which received direct and ongoing input from their respective Technical Advisory Committees (TACs).
+A focus group of vulnerable users in the Strafford MPO region was also formed.
+The survey concluded in August 2024 and VHB processed results through the fall.
+The four MPOs identified the highest priorities to be addressed in such an Action Plan through September and October.
+VHB also worked with local and state law enforcement to collect incident and crash information and with transit providers to collect usage statistics.

 Opportunities to Provide Feedback